Think Twice Before Deciding What to Do With an Old 401k

 With an indirect rollover, you receive a check for the balance of your account that is made payable to you.
 However, as a result, you are now ultimately responsible for getting it to the right place.
 You will have 60 days to complete the rollover process of moving these assets to your new employer's plan or an IRA.

-If you don’t complete the rollover within this 60-day window, you will subsequently owe income taxes on the amount you failed to roll over, and if you're under 59½, you will face an additional 10 percent penalty tax.
+If you don’t complete the rollover within this 60-day window, you will subsequently owe income taxes on the amount you failed to roll over, and if you're under 59½, you will face an additional 10% penalty tax.
 Beginning in 2015, indirect rollovers are limited by the one-rollover-per-year rule.

-No matter what your actual plans are for the money, your old employer is required to withhold 20 percent from your distribution for federal income tax purposes.
-To avoid being taxed and penalized on this 20 percent, you must be able to put together enough money from other sources to cover this amount and include it with your rollover contribution.
+No matter what your actual plans are for the money, your old employer is required to withhold 20% from your distribution for federal income tax purposes.
+To avoid being taxed and penalized on this 20%, you must be able to put together enough money from other sources to cover this amount and include it with your rollover contribution.
 Then, you’ll have to wait until the following year when you can file your income tax return to actually get the withheld amount back.

 Taking the Cash Distribution May Be a Costly Decision

 Using the previous example, if a single taxpayer with $50,000 of taxable income decided not to roll over any portion of the $100,000 distribution, they would report $150,000 of taxable income for the year.
-This would move them from the 25 percent marginal tax bracket to the 28 percent marginal tax bracket.
-Additionally, they would have to report $10,000 in additional penalty tax if under age 59½.
+This would move them from the 22% marginal tax bracket to the 24% marginal tax bracket.
+Additionally, they would have to report $10,000 in additional penalty tax, if they are under the age of 59½.

-Cash distributions should only be considered in extreme cases of financial hardship such as if you are facing foreclosure, eviction, or repossession.
-If you have to go this route then only take out funds needed to cover the hardship plus applicable taxes and penalties.
+Cash distributions should only be considered in extreme cases of financial hardship, such as facing foreclosure, eviction, or repossession.
+If you have to go this route, only take out funds needed to cover the hardship plus applicable taxes and penalties.